Glasgow University Conservative Association: Activities

-Events

 The Association executive organises a range of events throughout the academic year.
 This primarily includes the Annual St Andrew's Day Dinner held every year in November, as well as its monthly 'Pint & Policy' events.
 The Association also regularly campaigns for the Conservative Party for elections at all levels across the country.

-Presidents

-Alumni Project
+Alumni project

 In 2011, the Association embarked upon a project to identify all the previous presidents and other office bearers of the Association.

-In the Media
+In the media

 Members of the Association were featured in a documentary that charted the campaign in East Renfrewshire in the run-up to the 2010 general election.

-The Association's annual St Andrew's dinner in November 2010 attracted media attention as people opposing government policies on higher education protested outside with Police being called and three protestors being arrested.
+The Association's annual St Andrew's dinner in November 2010 attracted media attention as people opposing government policies on higher education protested outside with police being called and three protestors being arrested.